MFA in Creative Writing - Poetry

 Columbia College Chicago's MFA Program in Creative Writing-Poetry is a small, intimate graduate program, with an average incoming class size of 12.
 This ensures close attention from the faculty throughout the two-year program and an unusually cohesive and supportive environment in which to grow as a poet and student of poetry.
 With five poets comprising the full-time Core Poetry Faculty continuously, MFA poetry students are supported by an unusual richness of faculty resources and perspectives.
 Indeed, our faculty stands out among MFA programs both for its size relative to the number of students and for its aesthetic and pedagogical diversity.
 A notable breadth of poetic traditions, lineages, schools, and movements is taught and explored, such that students have the opportunity to develop innovative and experimental poetic practices as well as to grow in relation to traditional schools of poetry.
 In other words, both tradition and its contestations by Outrider and avant-garde movements are valued in the MFA Poetry Program at Columbia College Chicago.

 The poets who teach in our program are well-published and professionally active and, importantly, they highly value mentoring both inside and outside the classroom.
 Indeed, as full-time, permanent faculty members, poets who teach at Columbia are available to students for guidance and individual attention.
 This characteristic of our program sets us apart from other arts-centered schools at which faculty are often part-time or visiting rather than permanent faculty.
 Our graduates consistently praise the cohesion, faculty support, and vibrant sense of community in our MFA Poetry Program.
-Such cohesiveness and opportunity for growth extends also to our sister-program in the English Department, the MFA Creative Nonfiction Program.
-In fact, poetry and creative nonfiction MFA students are welcome to fulfill elective credit with workshops and craft seminars in either genre, and some faculty in both programs specialize in hybrid and cross-genre writing.
-This opportunity for cross-fertilization between students and genres has added an exciting new dimension to creative writing at Columbia.
+Such cohesiveness and opportunity for growth extends also to our companion programs, Fiction and Nonfiction, in the Creative Writing Department.
+The Poetry Program allows space for hybrid and cross-genre writing, as cross-fertilization is not only an important part of the ethos of the Creative Writing Department, but also something we encourage in our students' own work This opportunity for cross-fertilization between students and genres has added an exciting new dimension to creative writing at Columbia.

 Our location in the heart of one of the one of the most dynamic and vibrant cities in the U.S. provides many additional opportunities for poets to grow intellectually and culturally.
 Our downtown neighbors include The Art Institute of Chicago, the Chicago Public Library, Millennium Park, the Chicago Symphony, the Joffrey Ballet, Museum Campus, The Poetry Foundation, and Grant Park with its many free festivals (such as the Chicago Jazz Festival and Chicago Blues Festival) throughout the summer and fall.
 MFA Poetry students have put their art into practice in our urban setting by volunteering to teach poetry to children in a local homeless shelter and in an underserved public school, by interning at The Poetry Foundation, and by starting (and sustaining) popular city-wide poetry reading series of their own.
 Our graduates have also started magazines and poetry presses, having gained valuable editorial and production experience working on Columbia Poetry Review, one of the oldest and best-distributed student-edited journals in the country, and Court Green, the faculty- and graduate student-edited journal.